PiaBlossfeld/PiaBlossfeld.github.io/_pages/publications.md

 Blossfeld, P.N.
 (2023).
 How the rise of academic families across cohorts influences sons’ and daughters’ tertiary education in West Germany? *Frontiers in Education 8: 1154356* [Link](https://www.frontiersin.org/articles/10.3389/feduc.2023.1154356/full).

 Blossfeld, P. N. (forthcoming).
-Integrating intercohort changes in the composition of social origin into OED triangle research: A literature review and an outlook for future research. *Sociology Compass e13153* [Link] (https://compass.onlinelibrary.wiley.com/doi/10.1111/soc4.13153).
+Integrating intercohort changes in the composition of social origin into OED triangle research: A literature review and an outlook for future research. *Sociology Compass e13153* [Link](https://compass.onlinelibrary.wiley.com/doi/10.1111/soc4.13153).

 **Book Chapters**